effelow/flo-in-dk.com/README.md

 $ git add .; git commit -m "test deploy"; git push
 ```

-For the deployement of the infrastructure, please note the [infrastructure-code] section.
+For the deployment of the infrastructure, please note the [infrastructure-code] section.

 ## Future Work

-* Use infrastructure-as-code approach to deploy S3 Deployer User and inline policy to AWS Account
+* [ ] Use infrastructure-as-code approach to deploy S3 Deployer User and inline policy to AWS Account
-* Setup a more user-friendly domain name
+* [x] Setup a more user-friendly domain name
-* Equipe the Static Website with a valide SSL Server Certificate
+* [x] Equip the static website with a valid SSL Server Certificate
+* [ ] Remove .jpg files from git source code version control and store in S3 directly
+* [ ] Separate blog content from source code content
+* [ ] Write more content